Viktor Medvedchuk: Terrorism criminal case

+Sanctions

+On 17 March 2014 the United States placed Medvedchuk on its sanction list to punish him for his alleged role during the 2014 Russian annexation of Crimea.

+On 19 February 2021, the National Security and Defense Council of Ukraine included Medvedchuk and his wife, Oksana Marchenko, on the Ukrainian sanctions list, due to alleged financing of terrorism.

+In January 2022, Medvedchuk was placed under sanctions by the United States, accusing him of involvement in a plot to set up a collaborator government in the wake of a Russian invasion.

+Medvedchuk was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

+On 13 February 2025, Ukrainian President Volodymyr Zelenskyy imposed sanctions on multiple oligarchs and individuals including Medvedchuk on suspicion of “high treason” and assisting a terrorist organization, particularly their role in compromising national security through unfavorable business agreements with Russia.
+The next day, the Ukrainian Prosecutor General's Office announced the opening of criminal investigations against him and other sanctioned individuals.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

 During a massive build-up of Russian troops around Ukraine's borders in the first weeks of 2022, Medvedchuk was one of two people (the other one being Oleg Tsaryov) identified by the United States intelligence community as a possible Kremlin-supported choice to lead a pro-Russia puppet Ukrainian government.
-In January 2022, Medvedchuk was placed under sanctions by the United States, accusing him of involvement in a plot to set up a collaborator government in the wake of a Russian invasion.

 On the opening day of the invasion, 24 February 2022, some analysts expected that Putin may have wanted to install Medvedchuk as president of Ukraine if Russian forces captured Kyiv.
-According to the sources of Ukrainska Pravda Ukrainian intelligence services believe that Chairman of the Verkhovna Rada (Ukraine's national parliament) Ruslan Stefanchuk was to be deposed on 27 February 2022 and Medvedchuk would have become Chairman in the place of Stefanchuk and, with President Volodymyr Zelenskyy being deposed, accordingly acting president.
-This day eight years earlier pro-Russian gunmen seized Crimea's parliament building and Council of Ministers building.
+According to sources by Ukrainska Pravda Ukrainian intelligence services believe that Chairman of the Verkhovna Rada (Ukraine's national parliament) Ruslan Stefanchuk was to be deposed on 27 February 2022 and Medvedchuk would have become chairman in the place of Stefanchuk and, with President Volodymyr Zelenskyy being deposed, accordingly acting president.
+Eight years earlier, pro-Russian gunmen seized Crimea's parliament building and Council of Ministers building.
+In 2025, Zelenskyy said that he received an ultimatum from Putin in the early days of the invasion demanding that he step down as president in favor of Medvedchuk.

 On 26 February 2022 Medvedchuk managed to prevent the expulsion of Illia Kyva from the parliamentary faction of Opposition Platform — For Life (Kyva had expressed his public support for the Russian invasion).

 Medvedchuk escaped house arrest on 27 February 2022.
 The Ukrainian Ministry of Internal Affairs claimed that Medvedchuk had fled house arrest, while his lawyer claimed that he had been "evacuated to a safe place in Kyiv", after alleged threats had been made to his personal safety.

 On 8 March 2022, Medvedchuk was deprived of the post of co-chairman of the political party Opposition Platform — For Life.

 Although Medvedchuk's whereabouts were still unknown on 18 March 2022, on that date an investigating judge granted the prosecutor's request to impose an in absentia precautionary measure.